cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **deletion_flag_column_name**
 (mandatory)<br>
-Name of the column, that flags the current row to indicate, that the data for the business key is technically deleted/not existing in the source any more.
+Name of the column, wich marks the current row to indicate, that the data for the business key is technically deleted/not existing in the source any more.
 <br>*Example: META_IS_DELETED*

 **deletion_flag_column_type**